icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [mjlbach/defaults.nvim](https://github.com/mjlbach/defaults.nvim) - An extremely small, single file, and commented configuration template demonstrating LSP integration, autocompletion, snippets, treesitter, and more.
 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular NeoVim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
-- [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) - AstroVim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
+- [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
 - [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
 Base config for users to extend and add upon, leading to a more unique editing experience.
 - [CanKolay3499/CNvim](https://github.com/CanKolay3499/CNvim) - A lightweight Neovim config for web development.
 - [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use